 Mark is the Robert Cooley Angell Collegiate Professor of Sociology, the Barger Family Professor of Organizational Studies, and Professor of Business Administration at the University of Michigan.
 He works in the areas of economic, organizational, and political sociology.
 His book, The Fracturing of the American Corporate Elite (Harvard University Press, 2013), received the George R. Terry Book Award from the Academy of Management and the Distinguished Contribution to Scholarship Book Award from the Political Sociology Section of the American Sociological Association.

-Michel is an Associate Professor in the organizational behavior area at Harvard Business School.
+Michel is an Associate Professor in the organizational behavior area at Boston University.
 He is the author of Manufacturing Morals: The Values of Silence in Business School Education (University of Chicago Press, 2013) and of Moral Gray Zones: Side-Productions, Identity, and Regulation in an Aeronautic Plant (Princeton University Press, 2008).
 His work has been published, for instance, in the Academy of Management Journal, Administrative Science Quarterly, Ethnography, Organization Science, and Social Science & Medicine.